 2019 marks the 20th anniversary of Seth Godin’s seminal work, Permission Marketing: Turning Strangers into Friends and Friends into Customers.
 Traditional advertising explained Godin is “based on the hope of snaring our attention away from whatever we are doing”.
 He called this: interruption marketing, and, largely it no longer works.
 Instead of annoying potential customers by interrupting their most coveted commodity, time, Godin proposed permission marketing.
 This he argued offers us the consumer “incentives to voluntarily accept advertising.
 By reaching out to only those individuals who have expressed an interest in learning more about a product, permission marketing enables companies to develop long-term relationships with customers, create trust, build brand awareness, and greatly improve the chances of making a sale.”

 As consumers, we don’t like ads.
 We ignore them.
 We block them.
 We hate banner ads, pop-ups and search ads.
 We turn to Netflix to tune at ads on the telly.
 We pay Spotify to parse advertisements from our music stream.
 It’s projected that 27.5% of U.S. internet users will block ads on their connected devices in 2020.
+"Advertising has become a tax the poor and technologically illiterate pay" says Professor Scott Galloway.

 Traditional marketing communications was interruptive and marketing communications-centric.
 Modern marcoms is customer-focused and helpful.
 Content is useful to a select audience by dint of being informative, inspirational, educational, aspirational, or entertaining.